-IDS students must complete MATH 102 and MATH 201.

-- ‡‡ IDS students must take EASC 101 and BIOL 101. - ± Psychology majors (A.A. and B.S.) must complete MATH 201. - ±± Psychology majors (B.S.) must complete BIOL 102. - ▲ Mathematics majors (A.A. and B.S.) must complete MATH 211. - \ Students majoring in Information Systems (A.A.) or Information Systems Technology (B.S.) must complete MATH 102 or MATH 211 or higher. - \\ Students majoring in Criminal Justice (B.S.) or Government (B.A.) must complete MATH 201. - \\\ Students transferring to Regent may satisfy this requirement with an appropriate 3-credit course with a laboratory component in the earth or natural sciences.
-IDS students (whether they transfer in or not) need to meet the 4-credit requirement. - \\\ Students matriculating with a transfer of an approved 3-credit natural science course that lacks a laboratory component may complete this requirement by taking BIOL 112 Human Biology Laboratory (1). - 3.
+- ‡ IDS students must complete MATH 102 and MATH 201. - ‡‡ IDS students must take EASC 101 and BIOL 101. - ± Psychology majors (A.A. and B.S.) must complete MATH 201. - ±± Psychology majors (B.S.) must complete BIOL 101. - ▲ Mathematics majors (A.A. and B.S.) must complete MATH 211. - Students majoring in Information Systems (A.A.) or Information Systems Technology (B.S.) must complete MATH 102 or MATH 211 or higher. - Students majoring in Criminal Justice (B.S.), Government (B.A.), or Professional Studies (B.S.) must complete MATH 201. - Students transferring to Regent may satisfy this requirement with an appropriate 3-credit course with a laboratory component in the earth or natural sciences.
+IDS students (whether they transfer in or not) need to meet the 4-credit requirement. - Students matriculating with a transfer of an approved 3-credit natural science course that lacks a laboratory component may complete this requirement by taking BIOL 112 Human Biology Laboratory (1). - Ω History and Social Science Education Majors must complete EASC 101. - # Students majoring in Biophysical Sciences (B.S.) must complete MATH 201 in the mathematics group and BIOL 121 in the natural sciences group. - 3.
 Students are required to take 9 credits of coursework in Christian Foundations, consisting of BIBL 103 Old Testament Studies, BIBL 104 New Testament Studies, and BIBL 111 Introduction to Christian History and Thought to complete the fulfillment of the General Education Biblical Worldview competency: